Architecture Guide

 White screen on high load (Render Process Gone)

-Listener on win.webContents.on('render-process-gone') instantly destroys the corrupted Chromium process and spawns a fresh replacement window.
+Listener on render-process-gone instantly destroys the corrupted Chromium process and spawns a fresh replacement window.

 AssemblyAI Error 3007: Input Duration Violation

-Replaced with a custom AudioWorkletProcessor that accumulates samples in an internal ring buffer and only flushes when 100ms of audio is available.
-This eliminated all duration violations.
+Custom AudioWorkletProcessor accumulates samples in a ring buffer and only flushes when 100ms of audio is available.

-Imposter is open source and welcomes contributions.
+Imposter is open source.
 Here's how to get started:

 # Clone and install